patckennedy/learning-log/month-01_python-llm-basics/week-01/notes.md

 -   Confusion around .format() placeholders compared to f-strings.
 -   Needed a refresher on Python naming conventions (snake_case for variables).

 ## Next week goals

 -   Cover Python collections: lists, dictionaries, tuples, booleans, comparison operators, and statements.
 -   Start the Kaggle *Intro to Machine Learning* course.
 -   Practice solving at least 5 beginner coding challenges (strings + lists).

+## Reflection
+Week 1 was mostly about setting up tools (PyCharm, GitHub workflow) and refreshing Python basics.
+I realized that even a small project like the Name & Age app can show progress.
+Next week, I want to be more consistent with practice and commit earlier in the week.